Frequently Asked Questions

 What materials go into the shredding containers?

-Private information is non-public information that must be safeguarded to preserve and protect the security of employees, customers or business partners.
+Sensitive information, whether private or proprietary, should be placed in shredding containers to safeguard non-public information and protect the security of employees, customers or business partners.

 - Human Resources and personnel information